Neck Pain Relief

 What medication should you use?

-Your doctor or pharmacist may recommend pain relief in the form of paracetamol or an anti-inflammatory.
+Your doctor or pharmacist may recommend neck pain relief in the form of paracetamol or an anti-inflammatory.
 Please seek their professional advice as certain drugs can interfere with other health conditions, especially asthma.

 When should you commence Physical Therapy?